aaqsr/xtreme-papers-dl/README.md

 # xtremepaper downloader

+## NOTE: AS OF NOW, ON WINDOWS THE FOLDER PATH WILL NOT WORK, PLEASE EDIT THE `folder_path` VARIABLE IN XTREME.py

 ## CHANGELOG

-NOTE: ON WINDOWS THE FOLDER PATH WILL NOT WORK, PLEASE EDIT IT ON LN 105 IN XTREME.py

 Old repo hadn't been updated for a few years.
 As such it was not working.
 So I thought I'd fork it and fix it.